 FAQ

-What is Cement and how is it made?
+What is Cement, and how is it made?

 Cement is a type of binder, a substance that sets and hardens when added with water, or any other inert durable materials like stone and sand.
 Its chemical compound allows it to set as hard as rock and can withstand impacts, heat, abrasion, and weathering.